FTI Consulting (NYSE:FCN) Issues FY 2021 Earnings Guidance

-FTI Consulting (NYSE:FCN) updated its FY 2021 earnings guidance on Thursday.
+FTI Consulting (NYSE:FCN) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $6.500-$6.750 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.430.
 The company issued revenue guidance of $2.75 billion-$2.80 billion, compared to the consensus revenue estimate of $2.75 billion.

-FTI Consulting (NYSE:FCN) last released its earnings results on Thursday, October 28th.
-The business services provider reported $2.02 earnings per share for the quarter, beating the consensus estimate of $1.48 by $0.54.
+FTI Consulting (NYSE:FCN) last announced its earnings results on Thursday, October 28th.
+The business services provider reported $2.02 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.48 by $0.54.
+The business had revenue of $702.23 million during the quarter, compared to the consensus estimate of $675.03 million.
 FTI Consulting had a return on equity of 17.52% and a net margin of 9.26%.
-The business had revenue of $702.23 million for the quarter, compared to the consensus estimate of $675.03 million.
-During the same quarter last year, the business posted $1.54 earnings per share.
-The business’s quarterly revenue was up 12.9% compared to the same quarter last year.
-As a group, analysts expect that FTI Consulting will post 6.66 earnings per share for the current fiscal year.
+The business’s quarterly revenue was up 12.9% on a year-over-year basis.
+During the same period in the prior year, the company posted $1.54 EPS.
+On average, equities analysts forecast that FTI Consulting will post 6.66 earnings per share for the current fiscal year.

 FTI Consulting, Inc engages in the provision of financial, legal, operational, political and regulatory, reputational and transactional advisory services.
 It operates through the following segments: Corporate Finance and Restructuring, Forensic and Litigation Consulting, Economic Consulting, Technology, and Strategic Communications.